What is Functional Communication Training (FCT)?

 Functional Communication Training (FCT) is a therapy for autistic children.
 It aims to help children replace challenging behaviour that negatively affects them or other people with new ways of communicating.

-FCT is a major part of Positive Behaviour Support.
+Functional Communication Training is a major part of a Positive Behaviour Support approach.

-Functional Communication Training (FCT) is designed for autistic children who behave in challenging ways.
+Functional Communication Training is designed for autistic children who behave in challenging ways.

-For example, a child might be distressed when they want a toy but can’t ask for it.
-In FCT, the child would learn how to ask for the toy differently – for example, using speech, Key Word Sign, gestures or pictures.
+For example, a child might be distressed when they want a toy but can’t ask for it, so they might hit others or scream to express themselves.
+In Functional Communication Training, the child would learn how to ask for the toy differently – for example, using speech, Key Word Sign, gestures or pictures.

 The first research on functional communication was conducted in the 1980s in the United States.

-Functional Communication Training (FCT) grew out of more traditional behavioural therapies.
+Functional Communication Training grew out of more traditional behavioural therapies.
 People getting these traditional therapies tended to go back to old ways of behaving after their therapy.
-FCT was designed to achieve longer-term changes in behaviour.
+Functional Communication Training was designed to achieve longer-term changes in behaviour.

-What is the idea behind Functional Communication Training (FCT) for autistic children?
+What is the idea behind Functional Communication Training for autistic children?

 The first step is a detailed functional assessment of a child’s challenging behaviour.